MTC History

 2021

-Ruben Santiago-Hudson’s Lackawanna Blues marks MTC’s first Broadway show back from the COVID-19 shutdown.
+The Broadway premiere of Ruben Santiago-Hudson’s Lackawanna Blues is MTC’s first show following the COVID-19 shutdown.

 2022

-Phylicia Rashad wins the Tony Award for Best Featured Actress in a Play for her role in Skeleton Crew.
+Phylicia Rashad wins the Tony Award for Best Featured Actress in a Play for her role in the Broadway premiere of Dominique Morisseau’s Skeleton Crewdirected by Ruben Santiago-Hudson.

 2023